vikashmahar/Download-Simply-Videos-From-YouTube/readme.md

-# YouTube Playlist Downloader
+# Download Simply Videos From YouTube

-**A powerful Python script for downloading high-quality YouTube playlists with ease! 🎥⚡**
+**A powerful Python script for downloading high-quality YouTube videos and playlists with ease! 🎥⚡**

-This program not only downloads YouTube playlists in the highest available quality but also handles multiple formats, subtitles, and thumbnails efficiently.
+This program not only downloads YouTube content in the highest available quality but also handles multiple formats, subtitles, and thumbnails efficiently.
 Perfect for content creators and educational purposes!

 - [⚙️ Requirements](#%EF%B8%8F-requirements)
 - [📦 Installation](#-installation)